Ballistic Missile Program

 Iran’s Position on Ballistic Missile Development and Test Launches

 Despite the implementation of the JCPOA, Iran has continued to pursue its ballistic missile program and Supreme Leader Ayatollah Ali Khamenei has said that the U.S. cannot “do a damn thing” about it.
 This underscores the importance Tehran attaches to its missile arsenal.
 Iran made clear in accepting the JCPOA that it would not halt its ballistic missile development.
 In March 2016, Khamenei stated that missile power is key to the country’s security and strength: “those who believe only diplomacy is the key to Iran’s future are acting out of ‘ignorance or treason.’”
-Iran’s foreign minister added that Iran’s missile program and is “not negotiable.”
+Iran’s foreign minister, Mohammad Javad Zarif, added that Iran’s missile program and is “not negotiable.”

 The West's Views of Missile Tests as UN Violation